droxit/roxconnector/README.md

 The endpoint definition resides inside the servers config file - not within the code.
 Endpoints can be configured to either invoke a process, be relayed to another server via http or mapped onto a plugin function.

+## Why use impress?

+There are serveral reasons for using impress as your API gateway:

+* Easy setup: impress is operational within minutes
+* Integration with other services: you can use impress to map REST calls to other services via HTTP
+* Extensibility: add new functionality to your endpoints with your own Node modules - access your own code from within the API server itself
+* REST setup inside the configuration: define your whole API in a single JSON file.
+Simply restart impress to see the changes
+* In essence: be fast and flexible

 ## Installation

 The following software components need to installed before proceeding: